neutrinoceros/inifix/README.md

 ### CLI

-Command line tool are shipped with the package to validate or format compatible inifiles.
+Command line tools are shipped with the package to validate or format compatible inifiles.

 #### Validation